akanyaani/ranknet-tensorflow2.0/README.md

-# Implemetation of Ranknet to LambdaRank in tensorflow2.0
+# Implementation of Ranknet to LambdaRank in Tensorflow2.0

-Originally implemented in tensorflow 1.14 by OapenAi :- ["openai/gpt-2"](https://github.com/openai/gpt-2).
-OpenAi GPT-2 Paper:-["Language Models are Unsupervised Multitask Learners"](https://d4mucfpksywv.cloudfront.net/better-language-models/language-models.pdf)

 **This repository has OpenAi GPT-2 pre-training and sequence generation implementation in tensorflow 2.0, **